Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/05-embedding/02_task.md

 ### Evaluation Criteria
 1. Configuration for Vector Database
-- Correctly configured the application to use a vector database (e.g., Postgres with pgvector plugin) (15%)
+- Correctly configured the application to use a vector database (e.g., Qdrant with qdrant plugin or you can use any other Vector DB) (15%)

 2. Build Embedding from Text
 - Implemented an endpoint to build an embedding from the provided text (15%)

-3. Build Embedding from PDF File
-- Implemented an endpoint to build an embedding from the provided PDF file (15%)

-4. Build and Store Embedding from Text
+3. Build and Store Embedding from Text
 - Implemented an endpoint to build and store an embedding from the provided text (15%)

-5. Build and Store Embedding from PDF File
-- Implemented an endpoint to build and store an embedding from the provided PDF file (15%)

-6. Search for Closest Embeddings
+5. Search for Closest Embeddings
-- Implemented an endpoint to search for the closest embeddings in the database based on the input text (15%)
+- Implemented an endpoint to search for the closest embeddings in the database based on the input text (25%)

-7. Functionality Testing
+6. Functionality Testing
-- Application runs without errors (5%)
+- Application runs without errors (15%)
-- Responses are generated correctly and are relevant to the prompts (5%)
+- Responses are generated correctly and are relevant to the prompts (15%)

 ## Self-Test Questions
 You can index and test your knowledge by answering the following questions: